Answer to a question of Ros\l{}anowski and Shelah: Meager but non-null subgroups

 Due to Christensen we can extend the notion of the null ideal to every (not necessarily locally compact) Polish group.
-The following is still open. \begin{question} What can we say about small-large subgroups of non-locally compact Polish groups, replacing "null wrt. the Haar measure" by "Haar-null" in the sense of Christensen?
+The following is still open. \bq What can we say about small-large subgroups of non-locally compact Polish groups, replacing "null wrt. the Haar measure" by "Haar-null" in the sense of Christensen?
 Do (always) exist Haar-null but non-meager, and meager but non-Haar-null subgroups in non-locally compact Polish groups?
-(A subset $X$ of a Polish group is Haar-null, if there is a Borel probability measure $\mu$ on $G$, and a Borel set $B \supseteq X$, such that for each $g,h \in G$ $\mu(gBh) = 0$ \cite{Christ}.) \end{question}
+(A subset $X$ of a Polish group is Haar-null, if there is a Borel probability measure $\mu$ on $G$, and a Borel set $B \supseteq X$, such that for each $g,h \in G$ $\mu(gBh) = 0$ \cite{Christ}.) \eq Since the model of Ros\l{}anowski and Shelah \cite{small-large} was obtained by an $\omega^\omega$-bounding forcing (thus no Cohen reals added), it is also worth to consider whether the rectangle inclusion property also holds, or at least whether meager subgroups in all locally compact Polish groups are automatically null there.
+It would also be interesting to consider whether the non-existence of meager, but non-null subgroups in locally compact Polish groups imply $\eqref{rect}$, the rectangle inclusion property.